This is part 2 of a 3-part series on the Secret Cost Of Casual Sex For Women. See Part 1 HERE.

 A few possible reasons: because he feels sorry for the woman, because he feels guilty for using her, or because he feels like he should do “the right thing”.

-A man being in love is the ultimate sign and instigator of his lifelong commitment and devotion.
+A man being in love and genuinely liking you is the ultimate sign and instigator of his lifelong commitment and devotion.

 Our bodies are ours.
 Do you think it’s good to ask that men match our care level for our bodies and take responsibility for being the gatekeepers of sex just as much as women?